deepfakes/faceswap/README.md

 - new preview window

+- extractor in parallel

+- convertor in parallel

 - added **--debug** option for all stages

 - added **MTCNN extractor** which produce less jittered aligned face than DLIBCNN, but can produce more false faces.
 Look at ear: